molecularmachinist/pathfinder/pull_auto/README.md

 3. Repeat

 ## Before using the tool
-You need to solvation, energy minimization, equilibration or whatever your system needs before using the tool.
+You need to perform solvation, energy minimization, equilibration or whatever your system needs before using the tool.
-It is suggested to look at the example (in example folder) before using this tool.
+It is suggested to look at the example (in the example folder) before using this tool.

 ## Needed files
 Templates are found in templates folder